 Twice a day, milk is sent from the Alpine pastures in the heart of the Dolomites to the dairy in Predazzo that produces Puzzone.
 The secret to the cheese, and its strong fragrance (“puzza” means “stink”), lies in the aging, during which each cheese is regularly treated.
 This is a laborious task: The storeroom holds several thousand cheeses, and every week each one must be turned and washed with a damp cloth.
 This continues for at least 60 days and up to six or seven months.
 Washing the rind with water creates an unctuous, creamy layer and encourages the bacterial fermentation responsible for the cheese’s intense, penetrating smell and distinctive brick-red rind.

-Puzzone is only made during the summer pasturing period, from June to September, and must age for between 4 and 16 months.
+Puzzone is only made during the summer pasturing period, from June to September.

 Fiemme, Fassa and Primiero valleys, Trento Province